WICG/scroll-to-text-fragment/EXTENSIONS.md

 https://example.org#:~:text=foo&selector(type=CssSelector…)&newThing
 ```

-The same handling as text-fragments should be used in this case.
-Only the first
+The same handling as [specified in text-fragments](https://github.com/WICG/scroll-to-text-fragment#multiple-text-directives)
+should be used in this case.

-matching selector (from left to right in the URL) is scrolled into view (the rest
-may or may not be indicated by the UA).
+_Note_: Currently, the behavior is that only the first selector (from left to
+right in the URL) is scrolled into view (the rest may or may not be indicated
+by the UA).
+We may wish to amend this to scroll into view the first match in
+_document order_ rather than the current _selector order_.

 ### CSS Selector Restrictions